CENTRE FOR AGROCHEMICAL TECHNOLOGY AND ENVIRONMENTAL RESEARCH (CATER)

 Parallel to the above-stated concerns and needs is the issue of environmentally safe and friendly agrochemicals.
 These concerns provide the impetus for the search for safer pesticides, plant-growth substances, food preservatives, etc. from natural sources, and their possible chemical synthesis.

-The foregoing constitutes the rationale for the establishment of CAT, which is organised to evolve scientific, technical and instrumental capabilities within FUAM to undertake the functions discussed above, which are important components of a modern sustainable agricultural delivery system.
+The foregoing constitutes the rationale for the establishment of CATER, which is organised to evolve scientific, technical and instrumental capabilities within FUAM to undertake the functions discussed above, which are important components of a modern sustainable agricultural delivery system.

 (a) Undertake research in agrochemicals (fertilizers, pesticides primarily but will include plant-growth hormones, food preservatives, etc.) and their interactions with the natural environment as well as the implications of their use.
 This should assist in the evolution and evaluation of strategies for anticipating and enhancing the prospects for sustainable agriculture;